Special Dividend Discount Study (SDS)

 Background of the Study:

--The special dividend discount study (SDDS) presents a new way of considering your Discount for Lack of Marketability (DLOM)
+-The special dividend discount study (SDS) provides another source of information for your Discount for Lack of Marketability (DLOM)

-- The study proves the hypothesis that liquidity increases a company’s value and therefore the inverse should be true that illiquidity decreases a company’ value similarly
+- The study demonstrates that unforeseen liquidity increases a company’s value and therefore the inverse should be true that unexpected illiquidity decreases a company’ value, similarly

--The SDDS examines the relationship between special dividends and the change in company value to show how liquidity increases value and therefore illiquidity must decrease a company’s value
+-The SDS examines the relationship between special dividends and the change in a Company value

 -The study demonstrates the relationship between the issuance of a special dividend and its subsequent impact on a company’s stock price over time to demonstrate investors value liquidity

--This is an ongoing study and the data included in the file and statistical conclusions will be updated biannually as more data becomes available
+-This is an ongoing study and the data included in the file attached and statistical conclusions will be updated periodically as more data becomes available

--If you use this data in a report or presentation, you should give attribution to Mergershark.com in your references
+-If you use this data in a valuation or other report or presentation, you should give attribution to Mergershark.com in your references

--The SDDS study data is available for free download below
+-The SDS study data is available for FREE download below

 What is a Special Dividend (SD) and Special Dividend Key Terms: